Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 Apart from the primary routes mentioned, there are other ways to achieve PR in the UK; these include the following:

-- Ancestry Visa – For Commonwealth citizens with a UK-born grandparent.
+- Ancestry Visa: For Commonwealth citizens with a UK-born grandparent who meet UK PR requirements after 5 years of residence.

-- Long Residence – After 10 years of continuous lawful residence in the UK.
+- Long Residence: After 10 years of continuous lawful stay in the UK under UK permanent residence rules.

 How can I get Permanent Residency in the UK after my studies?